annennenne/causalDisco/README.md

 - Make it clear in `?BnlearnSearch` (and similar for the others) that all algorithms aren’t currently fully supported.

-- List in documentation of `tfci`, … what kind of graph it returns.

 - Figure out how to not repeat the documentation of e.g. penalty discount in TetradSearch R6 class.